MicrosoftDocs/defender-docs/defender-endpoint/mde-sdp-strategy.md

 Within each ring, Microsoft closely monitors quality signals such as product behavior and performance, false positives, as well as functional and reliability issues, before proceeding to roll out the update to a broader set of devices.

 Once internal testing is successfully completed, Microsoft then releases the updates externally in a staggered manner to ensure stability.
-During this time, Microsoft continuously monitors the rollout to ensure a quick response and remote Resolution of any issues by reverting or reissuing update packages.
+During this time, Microsoft continuously monitors the rollout to ensure a quick response and remote resolution of any issues by reverting or reissuing update packages.

 ### Customer SDP for monthly updates